Wurthma/KafkaHelper/README.md

-# KafkaHelper
+# What is Kafka?

-Repository with Apache Kafka samples and tips.
+Apache Kafka is a highly scalable, and distributed platform for creating and processing streams in real-time.